cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 You won't have to reinstall an exploit after respringing, however, and you can remain jailbroken.

+## What is Recovery Mode?

+Recovery Mode is a protection built-in to your device that allows the user to completely start over with a fresh install of iOS.
+This is especially useful if the installed OS is damaged and cannot start properly, which can happen during jailbreaks, although rare.
+Entering recovery mode can be done on device and through a computer, and iTunes/Finder utilise recovery mode during normal upgrades and restores.

 ## What is DFU mode?

 DFU mode is a way you can interact with your iOS device without loading the operating system or boot loader.
 It stands for Device Firmware Upgrade.
 It's functionally different from recovery mode and is generally intended as a last resort in case things seriously go wrong on your device, however we can use it with [Odysseyra1n](installing-odysseyra1n) to jailbreak your device instead.
+Entering DFU mode can only be done on device as it is part of the phone itself.

 ## What can I do once jailbroken?